mpstv/calc-js/README.md

 ## Description

-A simple javascript program that calculates a mathematical expression given by an input string.
+A program with nice ui that calculates a mathematical expression given by an input string.

-This program has no dependencies.

-## Run

-For run program simply execute the index.js file as follows:

-`node ./index.js`
+Writen in plain javscript, html and css with no depencies and build process